 Categories

 Winter Reset

-I know most people who read this are not interested in vegetables and the thing is, I wasn’t so much either a couple of years ago.
-Same when I met a Dutch cyclist in Pakistan, I was not interested the slightest bit (a few years prior that I cycled 50.000 kilometers).
+I know most people who read this are not interested in vegetables, and the thing is, I wasn’t so much either a couple of years ago.
+Same when I met a Dutch cyclist in Pakistan, I was not interested the slightest bit (a few years prior that I cycled 50.000 kilometres).
 May I try to inspire you once more, and promised, the next time with a touring story.

+Categories